EternalC0der/electron-nuxt3/README.md

 # electorn-nuxt3

+🚀 The perfect Electron + Nuxt3 quick start that you can deploy with or without electron!

 ## ✅ Features

 -   Perfect structure for parallel development of electron and nuxt 🏢
--   Deployable with electron or/and without electron! 🎩
+-   Deploy with or without electron! 🚀
 -   Typescript (you can use javascript too) 📍
 -   electron-updater 🎉
--   custom electron-builder config 🚀
+-   custom electron-builder config 🎩
 -   Latest versions of `electron` and `nuxt` ✨
 -   Great DX and Extensibility 🍕
 -   Parallel transpilation and hot-reloading 🧪